kunalupadya/AnimeStyleTransfer/README.md

 ```
 sh pretrained_model/download_pth.sh
 (If this doesn't work, you are missing the sh command.
-If you have git terminal installed, you can type .\pretrained_model/download_pth.sh)
+If you have git terminal installed, you can type .\pretrained_model/download_pth.sh.
+You may also be missing the wget command, which you can isntall and setup from this link: http://gnuwin32.sourceforge.net/packages/wget.htm)
 ```

 - For testing: